BernBa/Corphusator/README.md

 The tagged text for every Textual Unit is concluded with a linebreak (\n).
 If the Textual Units themselves are also represented a second linebreak is added after the tagged text:

-  "Textual Unit 1
+  "Textual Unit 1 \n
   Tagged Textual Unit 1

-  Textual Unit 2
+  Textual Unit 2 \n
   Tagged Textual Unit 2"